Skip to main content

 Think of your makeup as the final step in your skincare routine.
 The best products for mature skin are often infused with hydrating, skin-loving ingredients.
 When you’re shopping, look for formulas that contain ingredients like hyaluronic acid for a plumping effect, vitamin C for brightness, and niacinamide to help even out skin tone.
 Hydration is your best friend—well-moisturized skin looks smoother and requires less makeup.
 Our creamy blushes are formulated to give you a healthy flush of color while keeping your skin feeling nourished and supple.

-Formulas and Ingredients to Avoid
+Steer Clear of These Formulas and Ingredients

 Heavy, matte, or powdery formulas can accentuate dryness and settle into fine lines, making skin appear older.
 It’s a good idea to swap thick foundations for lighter options like tinted moisturizers or serum foundations.
 When it comes to color, very dark or harsh shades can sometimes look severe.
 Instead, opt for softer, more luminous colors.
 Peachy pinks, warm roses, and sophisticated nudes can brighten your entire face.
 Finding your perfect nude lipstick is a simple way to define your lips for a polished, modern look that never goes out of style.

-Build Your Perfect Makeup Kit
+Building Your Perfect Makeup Kit

 Creating a makeup kit that works for you is about finding a few high-quality essentials you’ll reach for every day.
 Forget cluttered drawers filled with products you never use.
 The goal is to curate a collection of reliable, flattering makeup that makes you feel confident.
 Think of it as your personal dream team of products.
 If you need a little help getting started, you can always build your own collection with shades and formulas chosen just for you.
 Let’s walk through the key pieces you’ll need.